Jesus in the Ordinary

 But God was present in every ordinary thing and the mundane became sacred.

-Today, I’ll do some laundry, take a boy to a job and a girl to choir rehearsal.
-I’ll talk on the phone, and buy some groceries; check email, cook supper, and read a book.
+Today, I’ll do some laundry and prepare a meal or three.
+I’ll talk on the phone and buy some groceries; check email, write, and read a book.

 You may drive a truck, comfort a grieving friend, go shopping, sit in a class or a meeting, run a business, or hold a sick child.